From Stanley Mikles, science teacher, Hill City Secondary School in northern Minnesota)

 - Do my students have the necessary clothing for the environment and the weather?
 Over the years, students have abandoned coats, gloves, hats, and boots to a point where I have a room full of the stuff.
 As winter comes, I remind them to get ready.
 We can't go if even one kid shows up in a t-shirt and shorts.
 That's when I pull from my jacket and boot collection.

-- I must be motivated for the work at hand.
-If I am having a "bad day" and I let it show, it rubs off.
+- I must be motivated by the work at hand.
+If I am having a "bad day," and I let it show, it rubs off.
 On the other hand, my passion for the topic builds passion in my students.

-- Establish a rally point (central meeting place) for each event.
+- Establish a rallying point (central meeting place) for each event.

 - Use a signal to meet at the rally point.
 I use a cow call that kids can hear for miles.

 - Field journals are required.
 No journal entries for the day equals a zero.